-Synopsis: In this stylized thriller, a young, white couple (Natasha Richardson and Rupert Everett) on holiday in Venice are drawn into a stranger’s (Christopher Walken) mysterious fantasies.
-There is no librarian present in the film, so I don’t know why this film was ever listed on another reel librarian listing.
+Synopsis: In this stylized thriller, a young couple (Natasha Richardson and Rupert Everett) on holiday in Venice are drawn into a stranger’s (Christopher Walken) mysterious fantasies.
+There is no librarian present in the film, so I don’t know why this film was ever listed on another reel librarian site.

 Details: Dir.
 Peter Greenaway.
 Perf.
 Michael Gambon, Helen Mirren, Richard Bohringer, Alan Howard.
 Miramax, 1989.

-Synopsis: A highly stylized film about a crime boss’s wife (Helen Mirren), a white woman, who carries on an affair with another white man (Alan Howard) at her husband’s restaurant.
+Synopsis: A highly stylized film about a crime boss’s wife (Helen Mirren) who carries on an affair with a man (Alan Howard) at her husband’s restaurant.
 Howard plays a bookseller—not a librarian—and in one scene, he takes Mirren to his book warehouse.

 The Final Cut (2004):